Last Updated on August 18, 2021 by the staff of TheAllElectricLawn

 If you are like most folks, you cannot see far in the dark, you will want to make sure to place lights in these darker unlit areas as well.
 Lighting up your backyard and the front of your house are also important.

 If your neighbors can access your property or you have frequent visitors, lighting pathway walkways and also keeping them well lit when needed is a great idea.

 If you have kids they may need a little extra lighting outside as well.
 It is important to make sure you can safely navigate your outdoor landscape in the dark if need be.
-You don’t want to accidentally walk into the pool.
+You don’t want to accidentally walk into the pool or garden.

 Creating the Desired Outdoor Lighting Effect